ckan/ckanext-harvest/README.rst

 *   manage_deletions: By default, if a package is deleted on a remote site and the remote site is a version of CKAN before 2.0.
 The package will not be deleted when harvested.
-Setting this will delete any packages that are not on the remote site.
-For remote sites running a version greater than CKAN 2.0 the packages will be deleted by default.
+Setting this will delete any packages that are not on the remote site package list.
+For remote sites running a version greater than CKAN 2.0 the packages will be deleted by default and there is no need to set this option.

 Here is an example of a configuration object (the one that must be entered in the configuration field)::